dyavadi8769/Pharma-Sales-Insights-and-Reporting/README.md

 ***Table-1 : Requirements***

 ## Dataset
 The dataset is sourced from each distributor.
 It contains Pharmaceutical Manufacturing Company’s, Wholesale-Retail Data.
 The field description of the raw data is given below.
-The raw dataset `pharma-data.csv` can be downloaded from [here](https://drive.google.com/file/d/1npKF_C2tG5psY-at4wvpEgh6T-7KHxEZ/view?usp=share_link)
+The cleaned dataset `pharma-data.csv` can be downloaded from [here](https://drive.google.com/file/d/1npKF_C2tG5psY-at4wvpEgh6T-7KHxEZ/view?usp=share_link)

 |Field|Description|
 |:---|:--|